-Welcome to the General Surgery Residency program at the University of South Dakota Sanford School of Medicine!
-Our program is the only general surgery residency in South Dakota and focuses on rural general surgery training.
+Welcome to the General Surgery Residency Program at the University of South Dakota Sanford School of Medicine!
+Our program is the only general surgery residency in the state of South Dakota and focuses on rural general surgery training.
+The program was started in 2014 with the vision of training competent, confident and compassionate surgeons.
+The mission of our program is to train general (and specialty) surgeons who provide excellent surgical care to patients in rural parts of the country.

 The concepts of graded and progressive responsibility under the guidance and supervision of faculty members, along with a focus on lifelong learning, are the core tenets of our program.

-The upcoming academic year will host surgery residents at all PGY levels from varied backgrounds and medical students from multiple schools across the United States.
+We have surgery residents from varied backgrounds and from multiple medical schools across the United States.
 The distinctive healthcare characteristics of the Dakota region gives our residents a strong foundation and offers great opportunities to pursue a career in community-based general surgery in a rural health setting.

 General Surgery Residency Program Director

-We are delighted to offer a General Surgery Residency that has been developed from its inception to produce primarily general surgeons to practice in rural or community-based hospitals across the country and abroad.
+We are delighted to offer a general surgery residency that has been developed from its inception to produce primarily general surgeons to practice in rural or community-based hospitals across the country and abroad.

-We believe this residency will offer significant surgical education opportunities, with emphasis on producing competent, confident, well-equipped, and well-trained general surgeons.
+We believe this residency will offer significant surgical education opportunities, with emphasis on producing competent, confident, well-equipped and well-trained general surgeons.

-Gary Timmerman, MD, FACS
+Gary Timmerman, M.D., F.A.C.S.

 Department of Surgery Chair